Some-Crappy-Edits/TaxBreakPaletteLock/README.md

 use in generative models dealing with artificial intelligence, regardless of personal, commercial. or charitable use, without direct permission from the respective artists.

-For general information of "Tax Break with Ernie Griswald," please contact Some-Crappy-Edits.
+"Tax Break with Ernie Griswald" belongs to Some-Crappy-Edits, and for any interest relating to the game, please contact through the methods below:

 Contact Information: